hayden-donnelly/the-navigator/README.md

-# ICS4U-Culminating
+## About
-A first person maze navigation game built with Java and Processing.
+'The Navigator' is a first person maze navigation game built with Java and Processing.
+In order to achieve pseudo 3D visuals, I used a raycast algorithm similar to that of Wolfenstein 3D.

 Gameplay: https://www.youtube.com/watch?v=srRdGsZwh-Q